 He was the scientist who was willing to go out and try things.
 To see what works and what doesn’t.

 Somewhere along the way, he lost that spark.
 I saw this in myself too.
-Because I lacked resources and skills, I started to believe that I couldn’t achieve my goals.
+Because I felt that I lacked resources and skills, I started to believe that I couldn’t achieve my goals.
 I felt I just wasn’t capable enough.
+We just needed to see things from a different perspective.

 Challenging traditional learning